-Join us for lectures presented by the Visiting Artists Program (VAP)—a public forum that features today's most influential practitioners and thinkers.
+Join us for talks featuring today's most influential practitioners and thinkers.

-An invaluable resource for SAIC students, the Visiting Artists Program is central to SAIC's interdisciplinary curriculum.
-In addition to public lectures, visitors directly engage with SAIC students through studio critiques and roundtable discussions, fostering a greater understanding and appreciation of contemporary art and culture.
+An invaluable resource for students, the Visiting Artists Program is central to SAIC's interdisciplinary curriculum.
+In addition to public lectures, visiting artists engage with SAIC students through studio critiques and roundtable discussions, providing direct access to leading experts in their fields.

 This program is partially supported by a grant from the Illinois Arts Council Agency.

 Jacolby Satterwhite in Conversation With Jada-Amina